Use review automations to automate the creation of review cycles with time-based rules. Sample use cases include

 - Whenever an automation creates a new cycle, it will be "ready for kickoff."
 The actual kickoff will be triggered 7 days later, so you'll have plenty of time to make changes to your cycle if required.
 Of course, you can also (manually) kick it off right away by clicking the 'Proceed' button in the cycle dashboard.

 - Admins can preview who will be included in their review automation during the next 6 weeks.
 The preview tracks whether it’s time to enroll a user based on their next assessment based on their last enrolment.
 If the last automation-based cycle is canceled for a user, it will be skipped and the user will be enrolled in the next automation cadence.

 To view review cycles that were created with an automation, admins can navigate to 'Reviews' > 'Cycles' and select 'All active automation-based cycles' from the drop-down filter menu.
 If an automation is deleted, the review cycles that have already been created are not deleted.
 These must be deleted manually in the 'Cycles' section.

 To find automatically created cycles from a specific automation as a super admin, please go to 'Reviews' > 'Cycles > select 'Created by a specific automation' from the drop-down filter.
 You can then select the automation and will see all cycles that were automatically created by a specific automation.

 Setting start / hire dates for employees

 If you're using our HRIS integrations, the hire dates will automatically be imported from those systems.
 If you're using our excel import, please make sure to add the hire date in the appropriate column.
 You can also edit the start/hire date manually.
-Go to the settings wheel in the top right corner > 'Users & Teams' > search for the employee you want to edit the start date of > click 'Edit' under their name > update the 'Start date' field.
+Go to 'Settings' on the bottom left corner > 'Users & Teams' > search for the employee you want to edit the start date of > click 'Edit' under their name > update the 'Start date' field.

 Removing employees from an automation